 The accelerating change of pace in technology, especially mobile technology, has played a major role in the impact of social media.
 With social media marketing, manufacturing companies can make use of social media websites like Facebook, LinkedIn, Twitter, Instagram, etc., to promote their product and services.

-It allows you to make a meaningful connection and to increase brand awareness.
+It allows you to make a meaningful connection with your audience, and to increase brand awareness.
 You can even make use of social media to engage with your customers during the product development phase to gain insights and feedback.

-LinkedIn is one of the major influences in the buying cycle of the customers.
-It is like attending a mega trade show to connect, find and quickly gain access.
+LinkedIn is one of the major influences in the buying cycle of B2B customers.
+It is like attending a mega trade show to connect, find, and quickly gain access.
 Use it to share your product’s photos, videos to educate your potential customers.

 5. Marketing Automation:

-There are different types of marketing and then there is marketing automation.
-But what is this marketing automation anyway?
+Another concept to pay heed to, as a part of your strategy for digital marketing for manufacturers, there comes marketing automation.
+But what is marketing automation?
 It is a tool used to automate repetitive tasks such as sending emails, posting content on social media, etc., to your prospective customers or leads.

-When your company is at its nascent stage, maintaining one-on-one relationships with your prospects is easier but as your company starts to grow to maintain one-on-one relationship becomes literally impossible.
-That is where automation tools come to rescue.
+When your company is at a nascent stage, maintaining one-on-one relationships with your prospects is easier, but as your company starts to grow, this becomes literally impossible.
+That is where automation tools come to the rescue.

 According to business.com, 47% of nurtured leads make larger purchases compared to those who buy immediately.
-Since most of your prospective leads are not ready to buy your product yet, follow-up process can be automated to move them through their buy cycle.
+Since most of your prospective leads are not ready to buy your product yet, the follow-up process can be automated to move them to the next stage of their purchase cycle.

 98% of manufacturing companies pay to promote their website.
 In the manufacturing industry, content marketing and paid advertising have to co-exist, both cannot replace each other.
 In PPC marketing, you pay a certain amount for each click on your advertisement.